RohanSengupta326/RohanSengupta326/README.md

 ### Education

-I am currently in my 3rd year of Bachelor of Technology (B.Tech) in Computer Science and Engineering at Dr Sudhir Chandra Sur Institute of Technology, where I am consistently working towards achieving academic excellence.
+I am currently in my 3rd year of Bachelor of Technology (B.Tech) in Computer Science and Engineering at Dr Sudhir Chandra Sur Institute of Technology.

 ### Skills